Why Traditional Dictation Software For Medical Professionals Misses The Mark

 Dictating Notes At The End of The Day Leads To Cognitive Overload

 The third most common workflow for dictation software has its own unique set of drawbacks.
-To give patients their full time and attention, many doctors will leave the day’s worth of dictation for the final hours of the day following a full schedule of patient visits.
-While this often elongates their work day, with many physicians taking charts home with them to complete, it allows them to spend the day focusing on patient care.
+To give patients their full time and attention, many doctors will leave all of their dictation for the final hours of the day following a full schedule of patient visits.
+While this almost always elongates their work day, it does allow them to spend the day focusing more intently on patient care.

-The challenge with dictating the majority of your notes at the end of the day is that the passage of time and the large amount of information your brain has consumed makes your memory much more susceptible to incorrect or incomplete information.
+The challenge with dictating the majority of your notes at the end of the day, however, is that it forces physicians to recall all the small details of each patient encounter they consumed throughout the day.
+This method often leads to inaccurate or incomplete documentation.

 A More Comprehensive Solution Exists